rfdeguzman21/rfdeguzman.github.io/docs/general.rst

 About me
 --------

-- A System Engineer graduated from Asian Institute of Computer Studies and having 2years++ of extensive experience in developing company systems for RareJob Phils.
+- A System Engineer graduated from Asian Institute of Computer Studies and having more than 4 years of extensive experience in developing company systems for RareJob Phils.
 - Result driven, self driven, highly motivated, smart and hungry to learn new technologies, methodologies, strategies, and processes

 Strengths